abryant710/auto-codebase-documenter/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Support

-This project is maintained by volunteers and funded by donations from the community.
-If you find this project useful and would like to support its continued development and maintenance, you can do so by sending a donation to one of the following addresses:

-PayPal: Please send donations to <https://www.paypal.com/paypalme/alexbryant710>

-Bitcoin (BTC): Please send Bitcoin donations to the following address: 1tCVgvrfuMT5URsoctRAZQh82o6eqBv6k

-Ethereum (ETH): Please send Ethereum donations to the following address: 0x93f09EaB558c40303FA1e06569a5E4Fca6D84321

-Solana (SOL): Please send Solana donations to the following address: C9z9xYUsD3vuHDbfiudzp2gYKy3XcTx62qwDza35V4WE

-Donations are completely optional but greatly appreciated.
-They will be used to pay for server costs, development tools, and coffee for late-night coding sessions!

-Thank you for your support!